Nealelab/UKBB_ldsc/README.md

 # UKBB ldsc scripts

 Scripts used for running LD score regression ([LDSC](https://github.com/bulik/ldsc)) to estimate SNP-heritability in UK Biobank.
+See the [announcement](link) and the [results site](https://nealelab.github.io/UKBB_ldsc/).

-These are mostly intended for documentation purposes, and may take some work to get running or adapt to other applications.
+These scripts are mostly intended for documentation purposes, and may take some work to get running or adapt to other applications.
+All of the scripts described below are in the `./scripts/` folder.
+You can also find the code used to generate the [results site](https://nealelab.github.io/UKBB_ldsc/) in the `./site/` folder.

 # Table of Contents